Informed Random Partition Models with Temporal Dependence

-Each of the three models were fit by collecting 1,000 MCMC samples after discarding the first 10,000 as burn-in and thinning by 100.
+Each of the models described was fit by collecting 1,000 MCMC samples after discarding the first 10,000 as burn-in and thinning by 100.
 For the hierarchical model specifications we set $A_{\sigma} = 2.5$, $A_{\tau} = 100$, $m_0 = 0$, $s^2_0 = 100$, and $M=1$.
-To compare the three model fits, we computed the LPML and WAIC values of each model.
-The results are provided in Table \ref{tab:PM10_fits_Jan}.
-Both LPML and WAIC indicate that models employing $\rho_0$ fit better than those that do not.
+To compare the model fits, we computed the LPML and WAIC values of each model.
+The results are provided in Table \ref{tab:PM10_fits_Jan}. \fq WAIC indicates that all the models that incorporate $\rho_0$ fit better than those that do not.
 LPML is more mixed in this regard, but still favors models with $\rho_0$.
-It also appears that the added flexibility of the unit local prior for $\bm{\alpha}$ based on either initial partition results in the best fit.
+It also appears that the added flexibility of the first unit local prior for $\bm{\alpha}$ based on either initial partition results in the best fit.
 Due to this, the remainder of the discussion is focused on the unit local 1 model. \qf